Princeton, Illinois: Transportation

-Princeton is located on the south side of Interstate 80 some 100 mi southwest of Chicago.
-U.S. Route 6, U.S. Route 34, and Illinois Route 26 all run through Princeton.
+Princeton is located on the south side of I-80, some 100 mi southwest of Chicago.
+US 6, US 34, and IL 26 all run through Princeton.

 Amtrak, the national passenger rail system, provides service to Princeton, operating the California Zephyr, the Illinois Zephyr, the Carl Sandburg and the Southwest Chief each daily in both directions between Chicago and points west from Princeton.

 Education

-Princeton is home Princeton High School, the oldest township high school in the state, founded in 1867.
+Princeton is home to Princeton High School, the oldest township high school in the state, founded in 1867.
 Its mascot is the Tiger.
 The high school enrollment fluctuates between 550 and 650 students.
-The school recently finished adding on an addition to meet the students' needs.
+The school recently finished adding an addition to meet the students' needs.
 The new addition houses a larger library as well as several new classrooms.
-The school is home to the Frank and Marion Rathje track which hosts high school soccer, football, and track and field teams from around the region.
+The school is home to the Frank and Marion Rathje track, which hosts high school soccer, football, and track and field teams from around the region.

 Library

-Princeton's library history dates back to March 1886 when a location for the library was decided upon and secured.
-The first library was located at the building at what now is 529 South Main Street.
-In 1890 the Matson Public Library, located on South Main, was first opened for use by the public.
+Princeton's library history dates back to March 1886, when a location for the library was decided upon and secured.
+The first library was located in the building that is now 529 South Main Street.
+In 1890, the Matson Public Library, located on South Main, was first opened for use by the public.
 It remained in use for 22 years.
-In 1912 the construction of larger Matson Public Library building was begun.
+In 1912, the construction of a larger Matson Public Library building was begun.
 It was located at 15 Park Avenue East.
 On March 21, 2006, a referendum was passed for the renovation of 698 East Peru Street, formerly known as Bogo's, to become Princeton Public Library.
 Princeton Public Library opened on August 1, 2007, replacing an older facility, the Matson Public Library, and has a book collection of 45,000 items, with about 27000 sqft of usable space.
 The library is located on East Peru Street (U.S. Route 6).
 In March 2009, the Princeton Public Library was one of only three libraries in the state of Illinois to host Between Fences, an exhibit sponsored by the Smithsonian Institution Traveling Exhibits Service (SITES) and the Illinois Humanities Council.
 Additional exhibits include Bookstock: Celebrating 40 Years of Woodstock, and Cherry Mine Disaster Revisited, a showcase commemorating the lives lost during the Cherry Mine Disaster of 1909.